MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ```

 ### Visitor Auto logon for Kiosks
+- Simplified use for Visitor Kiosks with enabling automated log-in.

 This new feature enables the auto logon on Visitor accounts to be used for Kiosk modes.

 For a non-AAD configuration, to configure a device for visitor autologon: